 • Vermeulen, P. (2022), Autism and the Predictive Brain, Routledge.

-This film in German discusses the challenges faced by autistic individuals in finding suitable jobs and the reasons behind their low employment rate.
-Among others, it tells the story of an autistic person employed at a logistics company, who has experienced job changes due to difficulties in handling environmental stimuli and communication stress.
 The lack of team-oriented skills and inflexibility in structured workflows are some factors contributing to the low employment rate for autistic individuals.
+Recurring, clear activities are doable for them.
+That's why most apprenticeships taken by autistic individuals are in sectors like electrical engineering, office work, technical product design, and warehouse logistics.
 Simple accommodations such as providing a sensory-friendly environment and understanding their unique traits can significantly improve the work experience for autistic employees.
 Watch the video here